 Section 12 of the Statistics Act provides for the sharing of information with federal, provincial or territorial government organizations.
 Under Section 12, you may refuse to share your information with any of these organizations by writing a letter of objection to the Chief Statistician, specifying the organizations with which you do not want Statistics Canada to share your data and mailing it to the following address:

 Chief Statistician of Canada

 Attention of Director, Mining, Manufacturing and Wholesale Trade Division

 150 Tunney's Pasture Driveway

-For surveys in the Minerals and Metals Production Statistics Program, there are Section 12 agreements with Natural Resources Canada, Environment and Climate Change Canada, the statistical agencies of Prince Edward Island, the Northwest Territories and Nunavut as well as with the Newfoundland and Labrador Department of Natural Resources, the Nova Scotia Department of Natural Resources, the ministère de l’Énergie et des Ressources naturelles du Québec, the Ontario Ministry of Energy, Northern Development and Mines, the Alberta Department of Treasury Board and Finance, Alberta Energy Regulator, the Alberta Department of Transportation, the British Columbia Ministry of Energy, Mines and Petroleum Resources, the Northwest Territories Department of Industry, Tourism and Investment and the Nunavut Department of Economic Development and Transportation.
+For this survey, there are Section 12 agreements with the statistical agencies of Prince Edward Island, Northwest Territories and Nunavut, as well as with the Newfoundland and Labrador Department of Natural Resources; the Nova Scotia Department of Lands and Forestry; the Ministère de l'Énergie et des Ressources naturelles du Québec; Transition énergétique Québec; the Ontario Ministry of Energy, Northern Development and Mines; the Alberta Ministry of Treasury Board and Finance; the Alberta Energy Regulator; the Alberta Ministry of Transportation; the British Columbia Ministry of Energy, Mines and Petroleum Resources; the Northwest Territories Department of Industry, Tourism and Investment; the Nunavut Department of Economic Development and Transportation; Natural Resources Canada; and Environment and Climate Change Canada.

-For agreements with provincial government organizations, the shared data will be limited to information pertaining to business establishments located within the jurisdiction of the respective province.
+For agreements with provincial and territorial government organizations, the data shared will be limited to information pertaining to business establishments located within the jurisdiction of the respective province or territory.

 Block Information on Topics covered in the survey